SseEpIdEh/Pulse-Sensor-with-Arduino/README.md

 # Let's CODE:

-STEP 1: add the library to your Arduino IDE ----> Pulse-Sensor.zip
+Add the library to your Arduino IDE ----> Pulse-Sensor.zip
   HOW: GO TO SKTECH --> ICLUDE LIBRARY --> Add .zip library

-A brief explanation of the three values you see in the Serial Plotter with the PulseSensorPlayground library:
+# A brief explanation of the three values you see in the Serial Plotter with the PulseSensorPlayground library: